 Providers become understandably confused about how this could happen.
 Consider the provider’s substance abuse billing staff and admission staff has had the patient execute all the correct authorizations.
 They verified the assignment of benefit (AOB) at the time of admission.
 Most providers think that if all such documentation is executed by the patient that checks will be sent to their office.
 For many providers, the assignment from the patient is unlikely to be honored by the carrier and its check will be sent to the patient anyway.
 This comes as a surprise to many providers who expect to receive the check from the carrier so long as it has a valid attested assignment of benefits.

+Substance abuse billing is more complicated than it seams.
 This is when the problem becomes acute and financially damages the providers anticipated cash flow.
 This is because it’s extremely difficult for the provider to recover such insurance payments from the patient who has already received the check.
 Many times the client has cashed it and possibly spent the money.
 Obviously, the practice of issuing checks directly to patients instead of the provider has greatly impacted the cash flow of many providers.
-Drug rehabs in Florida should make sure that the insured also executes an AOB and attests to it
+Florida drug rehabs West Palm Beach should make sure that the insured also executes an AOB and attests to it

 Florida’s controlling law in this area is Florida Statute 627.638 in which it states;

-- Section (1) that an insurance contract “may” allow the carrier to send payment directly to the provider of services if such directive is contained within the policy using appropriate language and there is an attested authorization of benefits from the insured.
+- Section (1) that an insurance contract “may” allow the carrier to send substance abuse billing payment directly to the provider of services if such directive is contained within the policy using appropriate language and there is an attested authorization of benefits from the insured.

 - Section (2) of this law it is clear that the duty to pay the provider exists when the insured and not just the patient has signed the AOB and attested to it